 \subsubsection{$\imath$Quantum groups}

 As a quantization of symmetric pairs $(\fg, \fg^\theta)$, the quantum symmetric pairs $(\U, \Ui)$ were formulated by Letzter \cite{Let99, Let02} (also cf. \cite{Ko14}) with Satake diagrams as inputs.
 The symmetric pairs are in bijection with the real forms of complex simple Lie algebras, according to \'E. Cartan.
 By definition, $\Ui =\Ui_\bvs$ is a coideal subalgebra of $\U$ depending on parameters $\bvs =(\vs_i)_{i\in \I}$ (subject to some compatibility conditions) and will be referred to as an $\imath$quantum group in this paper.
-As suggested in \cite{BW18a}, most of the fundamental constructions in the theory of quantum groups should admit generalizations in the setting of $\imath$quantum groups; see \cite{BW18a, BK19, BW18b} for generalizations of (quasi) R-matrix and canonical bases, and also see \cite{BKLW} (and \cite{Li18}) for a geometric realization and \cite{BSWW} for KLR type categorification of a class of (modified) $\Ui$.
+As suggested in \cite{BW18a}, most of the fundamental constructions in the theory of quantum groups should admit generalizations in the setting of $\imath$quantum groups; see \cite{BW18a, BK19, BW18b} for generalizations of (quasi) R-matrix and canonical bases, and also see \cite{BKLW} (and \cite{Li19}) for a geometric realization and \cite{BSWW} for KLR type categorification of a class of (modified) $\Ui$.

 Following terminologies in real group literature, we call an $\imath$quantum group {\em quasi-split} if the underlying Satake diagram does not contain any black node.
 In other words, the involution $\theta$ on $\fg$ is given by $\theta =\omega \circ \btau$, where $\omega$ is the Chevalley involution and $\btau$ is a diagram involution which is allowed to be $\Id$.
-In case $\btau=\Id$, $\Ui$ is called {\em split}.
-For example, a quantum group is a quasi-split $\imath$quantum group associated to the symmetric pair of diagonal type, and thus it is instructive to view $\imath$quantum groups as generalizations of quantum groups which may not admit a triangular decomposition.
+If in addition $\btau=\Id$, $\Ui$ is called {\em split}.
+A quantum group can be viewed as a quasi-split $\imath$quantum group associated to the symmetric pair of diagonal type, and thus it is instructive to view $\imath$quantum groups as generalizations of quantum groups which may not admit a triangular decomposition.